orcmid/nfoTools/docs/dev/D211101/f/index.md

 | [:FAIL8](FAIL8) | FAILCODE8: RAYLIB %VCRAYVER% NOT SUPPORTED |

 The labels are where the message is produced in `VCrayApp.bat` code.
-All the references to them can be found by searching that file.
+All the references to them can be found by searching the `VCrayApp.bat` file.

 ----